bripkens/opencensus-revamp/content/introduction/overview.md

 The core functionality of OpenCensus is to collect traces and metrics from your app, display them locally, and send them to any analysis tool.
 However, OpenCensus provides a lot more than just data insight.
 This page describes some of that functionality and points you to resources for building it into your app.

+After [instrumenting](https://en.wikipedia.org/wiki/Instrumentation_(computer_programming)#Output) your code with OpenCensus, you will equip yourself with the ability to optimize the speed of your services, understand exactly how a request travels between your services, gather any useful metrics about your entire architecture, and more.

 {{% notice note %}}
 Already familiar with distributed metric and tracing systems?
 [Click here](https://opencensus.io/docs/) for a full overview of our API to get started.
 {{% /notice %}}